 Signs of Sleep Apnea

-A sleep physician must be the one to diagnose sleep apnea, but we recommend that you talk with our dentists as well.
+A sleep physician must be the one to diagnose sleep apnea, but we recommend that you talk with our dentist as well.
 Some common symptoms of sleep apnea include:

 • Extreme daytime drowsiness